hananeouhammouch/MlOps-AzureML/README.md

 ![End-Point-creation](End-Point-creation.PNG "End-Point-creation")

-**Step 4: Enable Application Insights to retrieve logs. ab visualize the performance**
+**Step 4: Enable Application Insights to retrieve logs and visualize the performance**

  1. Where we modify a provided logs.py by adding the name of the deployed model and enabling application insight